 Climate change?
 Inflation?
 Why Illinois home insurance rates are up 30% since 2015

+Illinois’ rate increases are in line with those in other Midwest states such as Iowa and Kansas

-As natural disasters become more extreme and more frequent due to climate change, some states are seeing higher home insurance rates, and Illinois is no exception.
+As natural disasters become more extreme and more frequent because of climate change, some states are seeing higher home insurance rates, and Illinois is no exception.

-While weather definitely plays a part, experts say other factors like inflation, state regulation and home replacement costs are also adding fuel to the fire.
+Although weather definitely plays a part, experts have said factors such as inflation, state regulation and home replacement costs also are adding fuel to the fire.
 Looking ahead, insurance companies are striving to support building more resilient homes to prepare for the effects of global warming.

 Insurance companies use a type of analysis called catastrophe modeling to predict what could happen to a home in the future, but that model becomes more complex with climate change in the mix.